Worldbuilding

 My cousins and I began creating the fantastical world of Bensilot as we played make-believe on the family farm in Michigan when we were children.

-This world has not only inspired thousands of pages of my writing over the years but also a host of art made by my cousin Emily.
+This world has not only inspired thousands of pages of my writing and several game prototypes but also a host of art made by my cousin Emily.

-I have made video games, written novels, and played thousands of hours of Dungeons and Dragons in this world which I now call Myria.
-Bensilot, the world of our childhood, is but a single nation in a vast fantasy setting with hundreds of locations, cultures, and characters populating it.
+I have made video games, written novels, and played thousands of hours of Dungeons and Dragons in this world of Myria.
+Bensilot, the world of our childhood, is but a single nation in a vast fantasy setting with hundreds of locations, cultures, and characters populating its intriguing and fantastical landscapes.

 Role Playing Games

-For years, I’ve been running Dungeons and Dragons, and other ttRPGs, campaigns in my own fantasy setting of Myria, spending thousands of hours gaming with my friends and creating content, as well as inspiring the creativity of artists and hobbyists to make vivid character art and intricate terrain tiles.
+For years, I’ve been running Dungeons and Dragons, and other ttRPGs, campaigns in this fantasy setting of Myria, spending thousands of hours gaming with my friends and creating content, as well as inspiring the creativity of artists and hobbyists to make vivid character art and intricate terrain tiles, as shown here.

-It has always served as an inspiration for me as well, as game mechanics and cooperative storytelling drive me to make more maps, develop new cultures, and explore storylines that I never would have come up with on my own.
+This play has always served as an inspiration for me, as game mechanics and cooperative storytelling drive me to make more maps, develop new cultures, and explore storylines that I never would have come up with on my own.

 Design